OpenGeoportal/banana/README.md

 A third dashboard, which also points to an existing OGP Solr instance.
 This dashboard can be used to surface issues with discovery metadata.

+## Connect to your OGP Solr instance

+By default, the dashboards point to the Solr instance at http://data.opengeoportal.org.
+To point to your instance, edit these json files in src/app/dashboards:

+* default.json
+* ogp_usage.json
+* metadata-ins.json

+Edit the values 'solr.server' and 'solr.core_name' to match your instance.

+## Quick Start for OGP Dashboards
+* Make your edits.
+* run `npm install` from the root of the project to install javascript dependencies in package.json
+* run the 'build' task with grunt.
+See the [grunt website](https://gruntjs.com/getting-started) for details.
+* the built page will be accessible at `dist/index.html`